tapjs/tapjs/README.md

 // thrown errors just fail the current test, so you can
 // also use your own assert library if you like.
 // Of course, this means it won't be able to print out the
-// number of passing asserts, since passes are silent.
+// number of passing asserts, since passes will be silent.

 test('my favorite assert lib', function (t) {
   var assert = require('assert')